isSerge/react-mint-pallet-uniques/react-pallet-uniques/readme.md

 ## Notes
 - If you are connecting to local Substrate node,chain runtime should include [pallet-uniques](https://crates.parity.io/pallet_uniques/index.html)
+- If you are connecting to Statemint, Statemine or Westmint, you might need chain tokens to pay fees (DOT, KSM or WND).
+It is possible to get some WND tokens using Westend testnet [faucet](https://wiki.polkadot.network/docs/learn-DOT#getting-westies)
 - This app requires [Polkadot{.js} extension](https://polkadot.js.org/extension/) installed, as well as Subspace and target chain accounts with some funds to cover extrinsics fees